 Melody Cranbourne-Rosser known as Melody

-Postgraduate Diploma Counselling Children and Young People
+Teaching: Postgraduate Diploma in Integrative Counselling and Psychotherapy

-Postgraduate Diploma in Integrative Counselling and Psychotherapy
+Teaching: Masters in Counselling and Psychotherapy (Project Route)

 British Psychological Society (2005) BPS Division of Counselling Psychology Professional Practice Guidelines.
 BPS DCoP Sub-Committee for Practice and Research (Joint contributor, published 2005)